mongrelion/blog/content/hg/karabiners.md

 steel and titanal, an alloy made of aluminium that promises better material performance.

-What matters to us in order to make a decision between which material to choose is the material fatigue.
-There is plenty to be said about this and I have no authority to talk about it, so I am just going to refer you to the [white paper written by Dipl.
+# Steel vs others
+André van der Lingen, Mechanical Engineer, hang glider pilot and sail glider pilot
+says:

+> Steel is very predictable in fatigue.
+> When the repetitive force does not exceed say 50% of the Ultimate Strength
+> (breaking point) of the material, it doesn't matter how much cycles it is
+> subjected to, it will never break.
+This limit is called the fatigue limit and
+> is not influenced by numbers of cycles.
+Aluminium behaves way different and
+> has a so called s/n curve.
+Aluminum could hold up to 70% of it's Ultima Strength
+> at 10.000 cycles but might drop to only 30% at 1.000.000 cycles.
+There's no
+> limit and it totally depends on the number of cycles.
+You should know exactly
+> how much you will load an aluminium carabiner when you want to use it for free
+> flight.

+Another important piece of information can be found on the [white paper written by Dipl.
 Ing.
 Thomas Finsterwalder](https://finsterwalder-charly.de/en/risk-of-material-fatigue-in-air-sports-carabiners.html) on _Risk of material fatigue in air sports carabiners with conventional snap gate_.

-An important read that I encourage you to go through but to summarize it, our inherent problem in free flying is that these karabiners are normally made for static loading (imagine a climber just hanging from it) while we are constantly adding dynamic loading to it because of the fly that we fly in.
+To summarize it, our inherent problem in free flying is that these karabiners are normally made for static loading (imagine a climber just hanging from it) while we are constantly adding dynamic loading to it because of the fly that we fly in.
 This has a very critical impact on the overall performance of the material and the breaking strain of the karabiner.

 Asking a bunch of friends and reading on the hang gliding forums I found out that the material that performs better under dynamic loading is Stainless Steel.